hsjobeki/mana/README.md

 nix run github:hsjobeki/mana -- init
 ```

-This will create a all files to get you started:
+This will create all files to get you started:

 - `mana.nix`: A manafest to describe your project
 - `default.nix` Your default entrypoint for the nix cli and repl